Iowa Public Employees' Retirement System

 U.S., Canada, Europe and Australia.
 CEM measures quality

-of service delivery in eleven service categories ranging
+of service delivery in fourteen service categories ranging

 from communication, counseling, payments, and service to

 employers.
-In ten of the eleven service categories, IPERS'
+In five of the fourteen service categories, IPERS'

-service measures were greater than the per average.
+service measures were just below the peer average.
 IPERS

 uses the benchmarking analysis in each of the measurable